aisingapore/PeekingDuck/docs/source/use_cases/privacy_protection_faces.rst

 video feed.
 Each of these locations is represented as a pair of `x, y` coordinates in the form :math:`[x_1, y_1, x_2, y_2]`, where :math:`(x_1, y_1)` is the top left corner of the bounding box, and :math:`(x_2, y_2)` is the bottom right.
 These are used to form the bounding box of each human face detected.
-For more information on how adjust the MTCNN node, check out the :doc:`MTCNN configurable parameters </nodes/model.mtcnn>`.
+For more information on how to adjust the MTCNN node, check out the :doc:`MTCNN configurable parameters </nodes/model.mtcnn>`.

 **2. Face De-Identification**